waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Grass:** Tall grass for wild Pokémon encounters.
 - **Ledge:** Can be jumped down (one-way).
 Moving down into a ledge tile moves the player two tiles down.
 - **Cuttable Tree:** Requires HM Cut to pass.
 Becomes `ground` after cutting, but respawns on map change.
 - **Water:** Requires HM Surf to traverse.
 To use Surf from a land tile, you must be standing on a 'ground', 'water', or 'steps' tile adjacent to water, face the water, and use the HM from the party menu.
+Strength can be used while surfing.
 - **Boulder:** Requires HM Strength to move.
 - **Hole:** Warps player to a lower floor or a specific spot on the same/different floor.
 - **Ladder (Up/Down):** Warps player between floors.